nervosnetwork/rfcs/rfcs/0000-block-sync-protocol/en/README.md

 ### getheaders

 It is used to request a block header from a peer in stage Connecting Header.
 The first page request, and subsequent pages request can share the same getheaders message format.
-The difference between them is that the first page requests generates a locator from the parent block of the local Best Header Chain Tip, and the subsequent page request generates the locator using the last block in the last received page.
+The difference between them is that the first page requests generates a Locator from the parent block of the local Best Header Chain Tip, and the subsequent page request generates the Locator using the last block in the last received page.

 - `locator`: Sampled hashes of the already known blocks